grumpyjames/birding-almanac/features/a-200-bird-year/part-17-padley-gorge.md

 There are intermittent spurts of unmistakable Gropper, but exactly whereabouts in this bush is unclear.
 And there's a lot of bush to check.
 We circle around the edge of it in the hope of triangulating.
 No joy.
-The growing anorak (they are actually all wearing anoraks, this isn't a slur) team make themselves useful pointing out a very cryptic Garden Warbler having a disagreement with a pair of Blackcaps.
+The growing anorak (they are literally all wearing anoraks, this isn't a slur) team make themselves useful pointing out a very cryptic Garden Warbler having a disagreement with a pair of Blackcaps.
 I've never managed to clap eyes on this precise